flyisland/gitaly/_support/benchmarking/README.md

   defined as `profile_duration` in `roles/benchmark/vars/main.yml`.
 This duration should be <= the workload duration.

 These files can be customised for each experiment and committed back to the Gitaly repository, allowing experiments to be easily reproduced.
-When starting a new experiment, you can simply make a copy of the `example` experiment as a starting point.
+When starting a new experiment, you can simply make a copy of the `master` experiment as a starting point.

 ## Steps for use